 Origins of cheese making

 For nearly 100 years, the cheese industry dominated agriculture in Ontario.
-In the peak year 1904, 243 million tons of cheese were exported to Great Britain.
+In the peak year; 1904, 243 million tons of cheese were exported to Great Britain.

 Many other farmers’ wives and daughters were skilled cheese and butter makers.
-Lamira Billings and her daughter Sabra and Sally Billings sold their butter at the Bytown Market in Ottawa “four or five women produced fifteen thousand pounds of cheese and an equal amount of butter from fifty-six cows.”
+Lamira Billings and her daughters Sabra and Sally Billings sold their butter at the Bytown Market in Ottawa “four or five women produced fifteen thousand pounds of cheese and an equal amount of butter from fifty-six cows.”

-By the 1850s men were starting agricultural societies in Ontario.
-Their emphasis was on new machinery, such as reapers, binders and thrashing machines.
+By the 1850s, men were starting agricultural societies in Ontario.
+Their emphasis was on new machinery; such as reapers, binders and thrashing machines.
 There was little interest in dairying until the 1860s.
-By then much of the arable land in Ontario was exhausted.
+By then, much of the arable land in Ontario was exhausted.
 Farmers did not have many animals and could not put manure back on the fields.
-They were only beginning to use rotation, and plant clover to fix nitrogen.
+They were only beginning to use rotation and plant clover to fix nitrogen.

-Cheese maker Harvey Farrington came to Oxford County from Herkimer County, New York State, in 1864 and set up one of the first co-operative cheese factories in Ontario.
+Cheese maker Harvey Farrington came to Oxford County from Herkimer County, New York State in 1864 and set up one of the first co-operative cheese factories in Ontario.
 Farmers were working together in Herkimer County to make cheese.
-The land is suitable for grazing cattle, and they could send cheese to NewYork along the Erie Canal which runs from Buffalo to Albany and the Hudson River
+The land is suitable for grazing cattle, and they could send cheese to New York along the Erie Canal, which runs from Buffalo to Albany and the Hudson River.

-The factory Harvey Farrington built was “It was a plain, neat looking wood building – not costing, we should imagine, more than $1000 complete.
-On the ground floor large, double vats in which the milk is placed.
+The factory Harvey Farrington built was described as “a plain, neat-looking wood building – not costing, we should imagine, more than $1000 complete.
+On the ground floor; large, double vats in which the milk is placed.
 These that hold 400 to 500 gallons of milk.
-The milk is delivered by the farmers twice a day in hot weather and at the present season in the morning only.
-They have used during the present season and milk from 130 - 240 cow. … Upstairs is a room which occupies the whole of the second story.
+The milk is delivered by the farmers twice a day in hot weather and at the present season, in the morning only.
+They have been used during the present season and milk from 130 - 240 cows… Upstairs is a room which occupies the whole of the second story.
 It is devoted entirely to this purpose and is arranged with very ingeniously contrived stands to facilitate the turning of the cheeses.
 In this room, we found 200 cheeses, weighing about 80 lbs.each.
 Ten tons of cheese were produced in the first year and shipped directly to a dealer in England.

 Dealers sent more and more butter, cheese, eggs and apples to Glasgow, Liverpool and London.
 Cheddar was the ideal cheese for export as it is a hard cheese.
-Several factories made soft cheeses early on, but once the export market developed and all switch to making the standard hard cheddar.
+Several factories made soft cheeses early on, but once the export market developed, all switched to making the standard hard cheddar.
 Cheese maker D. M. MacPherson from Lancaster in Glen Garry shipped cheese to the UK.
 He developed strong wooden cheese boxes.
-The box had to fit the cheese to prevent the cheese getting damaged on route.
+The box had to fit the cheese to prevent the cheese from getting damaged on route.